Kagome and honeycomb flat bands in moir\'e graphene: Introduction

 Since the discovery of the fractional quantum Hall effect, nontrivial flat bands in two dimensions have become a dominant paradigm for strongly correlated topological phases of matter.
 In recent years, moir\'e systems such as twisted bilayer graphene (TBG) \cite{Bistritzer2011} have been predicted to host nontrivial flat bands \cite{Po2019,Ahn2019,Song2018,Song2021} and experiments have revealed remarkable strongly interacting phenomena such as unconventional superconductivity and correlated insulation \cite{Cao2018,Cao2018a,Yankowitz2019,Sharpe2019,Xie2019,Lu2019,Serlin2020}.
 Another way to realize nontrivial flat bands is to construct tight-binding models that exhibit destructive wavefunction interference \cite{Lieb1989,Mielke1991,Calugaru2022}.
 For example, a nearest neighbor tight-binding model with one symmetric orbital per site on a kagome lattice has one exactly flat band \cite{Bergman2008,Xu2015}.
-Similarly, a nearest neighbor tight-binding model with $p_x$ and $p_y$ orbitals on each site of a honeycomb lattice has two exactly flat bands \cite{Wu2007}.
-Each flat band in these models has a symmetry protected touching with a dispersive band at the $\bGamma$ point.
+Interacting systems based on this tight-binding model have long been investigated as candidates for strongly correlated phases such as Mott insulators or spin liquids \cite{Yan2011,Yin2022}.
+Similarly, a nearest neighbor tight-binding model with $p_x$ and $p_y$ orbitals on each site of a honeycomb lattice has two exactly flat bands when certain parameters are neglected \cite{Wu2007}.
+For completeness, we review these flat band tight-binding models in \cref{app:kagome-honeycomb-models,app:kagome-honeycomb-bcl}.
 Despite extensive searches for crystalline materials realizing such nontrivial flat bands, they remain quite rare.
 Additionally, it is often difficult to tune the Fermi level into a flat band \cite{Liu2021,Regnault2022,Jovanovic2022,Yin2022}.

 A natural question is whether kagome or honeycomb flat band tight-binding models can be realized in moir\'e materials, which generally enjoy highly tunable Fermi levels.
 Recent studies on moir\'e models for twisted crystalline materials with triangular Bravais lattices and low energy physics near the $\bGamma$ point have found kagome and honeycomb flat bands.
 These so-called $\bGamma$-valley models have been derived for transition metal dichalcogenides (TMDs) \cite{Angeli2021,Xian2021}, interfaces between topological insulators and ferromagnetic insulators \cite{Liu2022}, and semiconductors \cite{Wang2022}.
 Kagome and honeycomb moir\'e superlattices have been observed with scanning tunneling microscopy in twisted bilayer $\text{WSe}_2$, although the orbitals from which they emerge remain obscure \cite{Pei2022}.